DaveBsns/promp-engineering-techniques/Bard/Level1_Task_Bard/Level2_Prompt_Bard/README.md

-## Documentation Bubble Sort algorithm - Level 2 Prompt
+## Documentation Bubble Sort algorithm - Level 2 Prompt - Bard

 This program implements a bubble sort algorithm to sort a sequence of numbers.
 The user is first prompted to enter a sequence of numbers.
 The program then converts the user input to a list of numbers, ensuring that only numbers between 0 and 9 are included.
 The bubble sort algorithm is then used to sort the numbers.
 Finally, the sorted numbers are printed to the console.